mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 academic hike I've taken through literature.
 Because I was not formally educated in computer science, I was needlessly intimidated by this kind of research for too long.
 I hope these informal notes encourage others to try a hike of their own.
-(If you do, email me your scene tour, I want to read it!)
+(If you do, email me your "scenic tour," I want to read it!)

+### the structure of this tour

+If you're familiar with the terrain, you should feel free to skip to wherever is new for you.

+I start with inverted indices to ground and contrast approximate nearest neighbors search.

+Then I work the name "HNSW" backwards, moving from 1999 through to 2016 when the main paper is published.

 ### where i come from: inverted indices